LL08-MathematicalModelling-dowell/R08.007.Random-Sampling.Dowell/logic.md

 			CenterOfCircle = list1[0]
 			for i in range 0 to N
-				draw 'circle1' (of Radius = radius) taking center = CenterOfCircle Now, taking a random point on the circumference of the 'circle1' as the center draw another 'circle2' of Radius= 2 * radius
+				Draw a circle 'circle2' of Radius= radius and 'CenterOfCircle' as the center Take a random point on the circumference of the circle 'circle1' as the center and draw another circle 'circle2' of Radius = 2 * radius
-				Let center of circle2 be [x,y]
-				CenterOfCircle = [x,y]
+				Let a random point on the circumference of 'circle2' be [x,y] CenterOfCircle = [x,y]
-				list1.append[CenterOfCircle]
+				list1.append(CenterOfCircle)

 			Plot the co-ordinates stored in list1 using Matplotlib and store it in a variable 'plot' Join the Points Plotted